-There are two types of salespeople: those who can generate their own leads and those who can’t.
+There are two types of salespeople: those who can generate their own high-quality leads and those who can’t.

 Guess which type VPs of Sales and revenue leaders want on their team?
 Correct — they want people who can generate their own leads.